-Last year, the United States commemorates the 100th anniversary of the ratification of the 19th Amendment.
+Last year, the United States commemorated the 100th anniversary of the ratification of the 19th Amendment.
 Women and men of all races, ethnicities, and identities fought for—and against—women’s right to vote.
 The national movement that led to the women's right to vote is not only a story about women’s rights, but is also an American story of race, class, citizenship, gender, immigration, political identity, and values.

 It's a story that continues today.
 Black women are now the largest voting bloc in the United States and they had a dramatic impact on the 2020 election.
 All across the country, Black women worked to ensure that all eligible voters have their voices heard at the polls.
 In Georgia, former gubernatorial candidate Stacey Abrams is credited with dramatically increasing voter registration and voter education which lead to Georgia to flip from red to blue for only the third time since 1972.